giellatekno/oahpa/sms/00_readme.txt

 =====

-Also a "place name game" could perhaps be included in LEKSA (from src dictionary files: prop_sms2X.xml with the tag type="place")
- ==> not before Inari

 Semantic sets are the same as for the last version (defined in ~/meta-data):
 * HUMAN "Menneske"
 * SPACE "Rom"